 Some of your data (that relating to your movement on this site) is collected by the analytics tracking system, which is built into this website.
 I process this data to analyse your use of my website, to administer and protect my business and website, to deliver relevant website content and advertisements to you and to understand the effectiveness of my advertising.
 My lawful ground for this processing is my legitimate interests which in this case are to enable me to properly administer my website and my business and to grow my business and to decide my marketing strategy.

 I may use your data to deliver relevant website content and advertisements to you (including Facebook adverts or other display advertisements) and to measure the effectiveness of the advertising I serve you.
 My lawful ground for this processing is legitimate interests which is to grow my business.

-Under the Privacy and Electronic Communications Regulations, we may send you marketing communications from us if
+Under the Privacy and Electronic Communications Regulations, I may send you marketing communications if

 - you agreed to receive marketing communications

 and in each case you have not opted out of receiving such communications since.